-We have a fairly unique trellising system in both of our vineyards - the Geneva Double Curtain, often abbreviated to GDC, whereby the canopy is divided into two pendent curtains, trained downwards from high canes.
+We use a more unique trellising system in both of our vineyards - the Geneva Double Curtain, often abbreviated to GDC.
+With this system, the canopy is divided into two pendent curtains and trained downwards from high canes.
 The foliage is trained downwards from these canes, forming the so-called double curtains.
 This training system was one of the first examples of a divided canopy developed in the New World and, by reducing shade, it increases both yield and grape quality.

 We farm our vineyards sustainably, which refers to conservation, pest management, responsible water usage and efficient energy use.
 In order to maintain good biodiversity and soil health in the vineyard, we do not use chemical fungicides to control powdery mildew and rot - we use only organic products.
 All canopy management is performed by hand, which reduces energy consumption as well as allowing us far more precision.
 We grow diverse and natural vegetation buffer zones in order to provide breeding grounds for beneficial insects, to control unwanted populations of pests.

 The Stag's Hollow Estate Vineyard has a very unique and interesting geological history.
 Kettles holes are glaciofluvial landforms occurring as a result of blocks of ice calving from the front of a receding glacier and becoming partially to wholly buried by glacial outwash.
 The Hollow remained after the ice age retreated.
 Stony glacioluvial soils (otherwise known as gravel) left behind after this retreat, are ideal for growing grapes and creating wines with intensity.
 The Merlot and Pinot Noir blocks, now exceeding 30 years of age, are on the southwest facing slopes of the Hollow.
 These two blocks pick up significant solar radiation that allows for consistent ripening even in difficult vintages.
 Without question, this phenomena has created one of the most distinctive landscapes in the Okanagan Valley.